 I am competitive and I feel bad when we lose.
 You can see it in me when we’ve lost.
 I’m in a bad way.
 I don’t like to talk to anyone – Lionel Messi

 A little competition can go a long way at work.
 This doesn’t necessarily mean trying to beat other employees as this can generate conflict and make you unpopular in the office or staffroom.
 What you need to do is to simply try to be the best that you can be.
 Try to consider your past achievements and use them as a basis to define new goals to work towards.
 Always try to push yourself that little bit further.

 It’s all about people.
 It’s about networking and being nice to people and not burning any bridges.
 Your book is going to impress, but in the end it is people that are going to hire you – Mike Davidson

 Most of our engagement at work may only be within our teams so what about learning from others.
 It really plays a vital part in our overall career success.
 Make sure you stay connected not only with your own team members, but also with the wider corporate network.
 It is an excellent way of selling yourself.
 You just never know what is around the corner but colleagues whom you have known for years may just be the antidote for a career change.

 By communicating with other departments and colleagues in different positions, you will gain a different perspective, which you can then apply to your own processes and make your job better or safer.

 Procrastination is like a credit card: it’s a lot of fun until you get the bill – Christopher Parker

-We all need assistance from colleagues from time to time, but try to fulfil your job responsibilities with minimum help.
-Completing a task on your own from start to finish, will not only make you feel more challenged, but will provide a greater sense of achievement on accomplishment.
+We all need assistance from colleagues from time to time, but try to fulfill your job responsibilities with minimum help.
+Completing a task on your own from start to finish, will not only make you feel more challenged, but will provide a greater sense of achievement and accomplishment.

 “A person who never made a mistake never tried anything new” – Albert Einstein